Nursery Fees

 This Early Years Alliance parent and carers guide explains more about the government programmes, eligibility criteria, and how families can access these services here.

-3. Is funded childcare the same as free childcare?
+4. Is funded childcare the same as free childcare?

 No, funded childcare is not completely free.
 While it is sometimes referred to as “free childcare”, it is important to understand that the government funding scheme provides subsidised childcare for 38 weeks of the year (term time).
+At Edenhurst this funding is stretched over 50 weeks.

-4. Why do nurseries charge fees for additional hours when the government provides funding?
+5. Why do nurseries charge fees for additional hours when the government provides funding?

 EEF funding contributes to basic childcare costs but does not cover the full cost of delivering high-quality education and care.
 Additional fees help ensure we can employ specialist teaching staff, provide excellent facilities and resources, and deliver the exceptional standards you expect from Edenhurst.

-Learn more about how parents and carers can support the Early Years Alliance campaign for fair funding in early years education here.
+Learn more about how parents and carers can support the Early Years Alliance campaign for fair funding in early years education here

-5. How is EEF funding going to be applied at Edenhurst from January 2025?
+6. How is EEF funding going to be applied at Edenhurst from 1st January 2026?

-From January 2025, the 570 hours of funding (or 1140 hours for extended entitlement) will be “stretched” across 50 weeks of the year to align with our year-round care model.
+From 1st January 2026, the 570 hours of funding (or 1140 hours for extended entitlement) will be “stretched” across 50 weeks of the year to align with our year-round care model.

 • For the universal entitlement, this equates to 11.4 funded hours per week.